ChristophB/ontology_service/README.md

-# webprotege-rest-api
+# Ontology Service for WebProtégé

-This is a Dropwizard bases REST-API for WebProtégé.
+This is a Dropwizard bases API for WebProtégé.
 Specifications are not fixed yet, but the service should enable the user to query ontologies which are stored in WebProtégé as binary-OWL files.

 # Installation